alexisambray/LO_Game_3D/README.md

 - The game will focus on:
   - **Core Mechanics:** Players will examine different substances, categorize them based on their appearance, and determine if they are homogeneous or heterogeneous.
 The game features several tools (such as a microscope, centrifuge, and flashlight) to analyze these mixtures.
   - **Objectives:** Players must complete challenges by identifying the correct mixture categories, using the tools provided, and testing samples within the game environment.
-Completing objectives will unlock new mixtures and equipment to use in later levels.
+Completing objectives will unlock items on inventory, finishing the game.

 ## Learning Outcome
 - The lower-order-learning-outcome (LOLO) of this game is:
-  - To describe the use and appearance of homogeneous and heterogeneous mixtures, helping players understand these fundamental concepts in chemistry through hands-on experience and gameplay.
+  - To describe the use and appearance of homogeneous and heterogeneous mixtures, helping players understand these fundamental concepts in Science through hands-on experience and gameplay.